InforyOfficial/Site/README.md

-# The Official Site of Infory
+# The Official Site of Infory.
-My own Site for Twitch and Youtube
+My own Site for Twitch and Youtube.